Printer friendly Advisory Council Charter (PDF- 469 KB)

 The Council shall be known as the Advisory Council on Blood Stem Cell Transplantation (ACBSCT or “Advisory Council”).

 The Advisory Council is required by Public Law 109-129, as amended by Public Law 117-15; Section 379 of the Public Health Service Act (42 U.S.C.
 274k).
 The Advisory Council is governed by the provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C.
 10), as amended.

 Objectives and Scope of Activities

 42 U.S.C.
 274k authorizes the operation of the C.W.
 Bill Young Cell Transplantation Program (Program) and the National Cord Blood Inventory (NCBI).
-The principal purpose of these programs is to make blood stem cells from adult donors and cord blood units available for patients who need a transplant to treat life-threatening conditions such as leukemia, and who lack a suitably matched relative who can be the donor.
-The recommendations of the ACBSCT assist the Department of Health and Human Services (HHS) in overseeing these programs.
+The principal purpose of these programs is to increase the number of transplants for recipients suitably matched to biologically unrelated donors of bone marrow and cord blood.
+The recommendations of the Advisory Council assist the Department of Health and Human Services (HHS) in overseeing these programs.
 The statute requires the Advisory Council’s involvement in submitting reports to Congress.

 Description of Duties